 PE can happen at all stages of the research cycle when developing, doing or disseminating research.

-Bespoke support and advice
+Bespoke professional assistance and advice

 We advise on getting started with public engagement, help you develop your ideas for engagement and explain the channels and events which already exist.